mhrrmk/pankod-frontend-challenge/README.md

 ### actions
 A collection of possible values to be used in an action as `type` property
 ### sortOptions
-A collection of possible values to be used in an action as `payload` property
+A collection of possible values to be used in some actions as `payload` property